Singapore's Sabana REIT calls off talks with Warburg Pincus-backed unit

 “The Manager wishes to update that discussions between the Manager and the ESR-REIT Manager have ceased.
 However, the Manager remains open to considering proposals from prospective strategic partners which will further strengthen Sabana REIT,” Sabana said in a statement.

-When contacted by Reuters, Warburg Pincus and ESR both declined to comment.
+Warburg Pincus and ESR did not immediately reply to e-mailed requests for comments on Saturday.

-Both Sabana and a unit of ESR had confirmed in August that they were holding discussions in connection with Sabana’s strategic review, although they also said there was no assurance that any transaction will materialize from the talks.
+Both Sabana and a unit of ESR had confirmed in August that they were holding discussions in connection with Sabana’s strategic review, although they also said there was no assurance that any transaction will materialise from the talks.
+(Reporting by Masayuki Kitano and Anshuman Daga; Editing by Christian Schmollinger)